Termination of employment in Argentina: Computation of seniority in employment

 For all purposes of the law, seniority in employment shall be considered taken into account:

 a) the time worked since the beginning of the relationship;

 b) that which corresponds to the successive term contracts entered into by the parties;

 c) the time of previous service, when the employee, having left the job for any reason, returns to work for the same employer (art.
 18 LCL).

 d) the notice period when it has been granted (art.
 19 LCL).

 e) the probationary period (art.
 92 bis LCL).

 f) the days in which they did not work due to legal or conventional leave, or because they were affected by an incurable illness or work-related accident, or for other causes not attributable to the employee (art.
 152 LCL).

 g) the period during which the employee does not perform work because they have been called to perform compulsory military service, by ordinary call-up, mobilization or special summons (art.
 214 LCL).

 h) the period during which the employee does not perform work due to holding elective office at the national, provincial or municipal level (art.
 215 LCL).

 i) the period during which the employee does not perform tasks due to occupying elective or representative positions in professional associations of workers with union status or in organizations or commissions that require union representation at the national, provincial or municipal level (art.
 217 LCL).

 j) the period of maternity leave (art.
 177 LCL).

 Retired worker.
 Referral

 Regarding the retired worker who returns to work for the same employer, see art.
 253 LCL.

 Notice of termination

 Concept

 It is the advance notice given by one of the parties to the employment contract to the other that it is going to terminate the employment contract.
 It is intended to avoid or, at least, mitigate the damage caused to one of the parties by the untimely termination of the employment contract decided by the other party.
-The notice cannot be withdrawn, except by agreement of the parties (art.
-234 LCL) and can only be evidenced in writing (art.
-235 LCL).
+The notice can only be withdrawn by mutual agreement and must be in writing.
 During the notice period, the obligations arising from the employment contract subsist (art.
 238 LCL).
 When the termination is due to a justified cause, neither the obligation to give prior notice nor the obligation to pay the substitutive indemnity apply.